sstucker/OCTview/CONTRIBUTING.md

 OCTview is generally organized into two parts: a backend dynamically-linked library written in C/C++ which interacts with hardware and performs parallelized image streaming and processing, and a Python-based application for scan-pattern generation and frontend interaction and display with Qt.

 ### Front-end
-The `MainWindow` class (widgets.py) exposes the various frontend `Widget`s states and outputs to the `ApplicationContext` (OCTview.py), whose signals and slots dictate the main business of the application.
-The `ApplicationContext` interacts with the backend via calls to the controller (controller.py) which is Python wrapper around the fastnisdoct DLL.
+The `MainWindow` class (widgets.py) exposes the various `Widget`s states and outputs to the `ApplicationContext` (OCTview.py), whose signals and slots dictate the main business of the application.
+The `ApplicationContext` interacts with the backend via calls to the controller (controller.py) which is a Python wrapper around the fastnisdoct DLL.

 ### Back-end
 Functions in the `extern "C"` block at the end of fastnisdoct.cpp are exposed to the Python environment.